Zecoabdo16/Multi-Label-classification-on-lung-diseases-CheXpert-competition-Graduation-Project/README.md

-Multi Label classification on lung diseases ­ CheXpert competition.
+Multi Label classification on lung diseases : CheXpert competition.

-This Repo includes all the data needed to achieve a very good results with the lowest computional costs and the table shows how our performed compared to best models had been submitted on the competition.
+This Repo includes all the data needed to achieve a very good results with the lowest computional costs and the table shows how our performed compared to the best models that had been submitted on the competition.

 feel free to  contact for any additional info: zecoabdo16@gmail.com